 The word “lavender” is an English term that is believed to be derived from the Old French word, lavandra.
 This is a derivative of the Latin word, lavare, which means “to wash.”

-This is believed to refer to how infusions of the plant can be used for washing.
-However, there is also some argument against this translation, with some plant scientists and language experts believing that the word “lavender” is actually derived from the Latin word livere, which means “blueish.”
+The word is believed to refer to how infusions of the plant can be used for washing.
+However, there is also some argument against this translation, with some plant scientists and language experts believing that the word “lavender” is actually derived from the Latin livere, which means “blueish.”

 What Does the Lavender Flower Symbolize?

-Like most flowers, lavender has a ton of potential meanings.
+Like most flowers, lavender flowers have a ton of potential meanings.
 Some of the most common meanings for the lavender flower include serenity, calm, grace, devotion, silence, and purity.
+Lavender symbolizes luxury as well.

 These relaxed, tranquil images are all closely related and likely stem from lavender’s hypnotic, calming, and therapeutic properties.

-Lavender is almost always a deep blue-purple shade in color.
+Lavender flowers are almost always a deep blue-purple shade in color.
 It is symbolically used to represent healing and calmness.
 This is probably because it is so highly revered for its uses in aromatherapy and for the treatment of minor injuries.
-You can make an infusion of lavender to soothe acne, insect bites, and even headaches.
+You can make an infusion of lavender oil to soothe acne, insect bites, and even headaches.

-Lavender is also used to repel insects and to help you relax at bedtime, too.
+Lavender flowers are also used to repel insects and to help you relax at bedtime, too.

 In addition to symbolizing tranquility and relaxation, lavender is often used to symbolize femininity, grace, and elegance, too.